 Exercise is one of the best ways to spend time with your pet.
-It's especially important for large breed, working, and active breed types.
-Dogs are beautiful athletes, and most adapt to even strenuous exercise, provided they have had adequate opportunity to "train" and the environmental conditions are not too extreme.
+It's especially crucial for a large breed, working, and active breed types.
+Dogs are beautiful athletes and must adapt to even strenuous exercise, provided they have had adequate opportunity to "train" and the environmental conditions are not too extreme.

 The perfect spring training

-If your a fitness trainer this information is not new to you, but if you are like most people with fitness levels in the basic range continue reading.
-Training your dog should be fun and not seem like work, some aerobic exercise, pet care and strength training for 30 minutes a day could be enough aerobic activity.
+If you're a fitness trainer, this information is not new to you, but if you are like most people with fitness levels in the basic range continue reading.
+Training your dog should be fun and not seem like work, some aerobic exercise, pet care, and strength training for 30 minutes a day could be enough aerobic activity.

 Begin all workouts with a warm-up.
 Even a dog bred for running cannot start on a lengthy run.

 Almost all dogs, especially older dogs, those with heart and lung problems, and those with thick hair coats, are likely to have trouble with hot and humid conditions.
 It's better to exercise in the early morning or evening when the heat is less than 80 degrees, and the humidity is less than 30 percent thus avoiding the hot and humid conditions.

 Most times when pets display behavior that their pet parent is trying to discourage – jumping on the furniture, scratching the carpet, having a potty accident inside the home – they do so when they are alone.
 So when the “crime” discovered, many pet owners will show their pet the evidence of the incident (such as a wet spot on the floor) and discipline the pet then.

 Unfortunately, the “crime” is already long out of the pets' mind by this time, and the discipline only confuses him; it does anything but creates a clear message, which is necessary when training a pet.
 Rather than negative reinforcement, reward your pet’s positive behavior for encouraging him to repeat the act in the future.